deeprobo-dev/annotator/README.md

 # annotator
-This a VGG Annotator taken from VGG websight
+This is a VGG Annotator for Object detection or Image segmentation task, taken from VGG websight.